iExecBlockchainComputing/iexec-doc/poco-protocole.rst

 5. **Consensus**

    During the contribution, the consensus is updated and verified.
-Contributions are possible until the consensus is reached, at which point the contributions are closed and we the reveal phase.
+Contributions are possible until the consensus is reached, at which point the contributions are closed and we enter in the reveal phase.

 6. **Reveal**